scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 Cue is written in Go and so has nice integration with it.

-First thing is if you need a package at the scripting layer, you could probably do so by writing a Go package.
+The first thing is if you need a package at the scripting layer, you could probably do so by writing a Go package.
 Builtin packages that are available inside a CUE file are listed here: https://pkg.go.dev/cuelang.org/go/pkg

-It seems like we could also import definitions into CUE from other Go code base using this command:
+It seems like we could also import definitions into CUE from other Go code bases using this command:
 ```
 cue get go k8s.io/api/core/v1
 ```